robert-impey/staydeleted/README.md

 Finally, the program cleans up after itself, deleting the special files and their folders after a year.
 This should be enough time for all files marked for deletion to be deleted from all backups.

+If you need to mark many files in one go, you can put the paths in a text file with one line per path.
+The tool will mark each file for deletion.

+`PS C:\foo>staydeleted markFrom files-to-be-deleted.txt`

+Similarly, if you wish to sweep many directories at once, you can provide text file with one directory per line.

+`PS C:\foo>staydeleted sweepFrom directories-to-sweep.txt`